The Great Overpopulation Myth

 Ignore the catastrophic scare-mongering that books like The Party’s Over and The Long Emergency propound.

-At every point in human history, the individual has been attacked by some government somewhere, on one side of the globe or another, always for the sake of some group or collective.
+At every point in human history, the individual has been attacked by some government somewhere, on one side of the globe or another, always for the sake of some group.

 In this century alone, to cite only a few of the more conspicuous examples, the individual was subordinated in Communist Russia to the proletariat; so too in Communist China, let us forget the millions upon millions of proletarians murdered or imprisoned under these romanticized regimes.